Licensing Guides

 Though Illinois does not require continuing education, you will want to stay informed about emerging technology in the HVAC industry.
 There are many ways to keep yourself current in regard to the technology put to use in HVAC systems and appliances.
 Distributors want you to know about their company’s latest offerings and will often hold training sessions about new and changing equipment and parts.

 HVAC manufacturers offer training too, including online.
-For example, according to HVACSchool.org, Carrier has something they call Carrier University, an elaborate training system that includes classroom and online courses and symposiums and seminars covering all aspects of the HVACR industry and all of the people involved in it.
+For example, according to HVACSchool.org, Carrier has something they call Carrier University, an elaborate training system that includes online courses, symposiums, and seminars covering all aspects of the HVACR industry and all of the people involved in it.

 Resources